Fuad1103/DroneAI/README.md

 # 📖 Overview

-DroneAI is a portfolio-quality autonomous drone project built entirely in simulation using open-source technologies.
+DroneAI is a portfolio-grade autonomous drone platform developed entirely in simulation using open-source technologies.

-The project replicates the complete software stack of a modern autonomous drone—from flight control and telemetry to computer vision and AI decision-making—without requiring physical hardware.
+The project combines PX4 Autopilot, Gazebo Harmonic, MAVSDK-Python, OpenCV, YOLO11, and AI-based decision-making to simulate the software stack of a modern autonomous drone.

-The long-term goal is to migrate this software with minimal changes to real hardware such as a Raspberry Pi and Pixhawk/Cube Orange flight controller.
+The system performs autonomous flight, waypoint navigation, obstacle detection, AI perception, sensor fusion, target tracking, and complete autonomous missions without requiring physical hardware.

----
+The architecture is designed so the software can later be deployed with minimal modifications to real hardware such as Raspberry Pi, Pixhawk/Cube Orange+, cameras, and LiDAR sensors.

 # 🎯 Project Objectives